 Central Elk Grove includes eight local parks.
 Elk Grove Park is located in Central Elk Grove but considered a District Wide facility and is accounted for in the District Wide Benefit Zone.
 There is less than one acre of streetscapes in this Benefit Zone.

 Listed below are the projects staff anticipate completing in Fiscal Year 2021-2022.
 Projects are subject to change due to weather and/or unforeseen budgetary changes.

-Playground Engineered Wood Fiber will be added to parks where needed to maintain a safe depth.
+Engineered Wood Fiber will be added to parks as needed to maintain a safe depth for playgrounds.

 Note: The Central Elk Grove Benefit Zone has $2 million of unfunded Park Maintenance Management Plan Projects.
 Due to limited operational funding and lack of Capital Reserves in this Benefit Zone, only projects related to health and safety will be completed until sufficient funding is identified.